Nancy Hollister

-Nancy Elizabeth Hollister (née Putnam; born May 22, 1949) is an American politician from the U.S. state of Ohio.
-Hollister was the first and, to date, only female governor of Ohio, serving briefly from December 1998 to January 1999.
+Nancy Elizabeth Hollister (née Putnam; born May 22, 1949) is an American politician who was the 66th governor of Ohio from December 1998 to January 1999.
+Hollister was the first and, to date, only female Ohio governor.
+A member of the Republican Party, she previously served as the 60th lieutenant governor of Ohio under George Voinovich and succeeded him after he resigned to join the U.S. Senate.
+Hollister later served in the Ohio House of Representatives from 1999 to 2004.

 Hollister attended Kent State University, and upon leaving college she became a housewife.
-She began her political career in the 1980s, becoming a member of the city council in Marietta and eventually winning the position of mayor.
-In 1994, George Voinovich picked her as his candidate for Lieutenant Governor, and she served from 1995 to 1998.
-After a failed congressional bid in 1998, she succeeded Voinovich as Governor after he resigned to become a U.S. Senator.
-She served as Governor for 11 days, taking few political actions during her brief tenure.
+She began her political career in the 1980s, first becoming a member of the city council in Marietta, Ohio, and eventually being elected mayor.
+In the 1994 Ohio gubernatorial election, George Voinovich picked her as his candidate for lieutenant governor.
+Hollister ran to represent Ohio's 6th congressional district in 1998, but lost to incumbent Ted Strickland.

-Almost immediately after leaving the governorship, Hollister was appointed to a seat in the Ohio House of Representatives.
+After Voinovich resigned, Hollister served as governor for 11 days, taking few political actions during her brief tenure.
+She was appointed to a seat in the Ohio House of Representatives almost immediately after leaving the governorship, where she was succeeded by fellow Republican Bob Taft.
 She won election to a full term in 2000 and 2002.
 In 2004, Hollister was defeated for re-election, attributed in part to her opposition to a constitutional amendment outlawing gay marriage.

-Early life
+Early life and education

 Nancy Putnam was born in Terre Haute, Indiana, the daughter of Benjamin Hay Putnam Jr. (1925-2007) and Mary Elizabeth White (1926-1990).
 Her parents had married in 1945 in West Virginia and had moved briefly back to Terre Haute (her mother's hometown) before moving to Marietta, Ohio, where her father's family resided.
 Her 6th great-grandfather was Revolutionary War General Israel Putnam.
 Her 8th great-grandmother was Bathsheba Folger Pope, an accuser of witches during the Salem Witch Trials.
 She has five siblings: Emily, Esther, Sarah and Benjamin Hay Putnam, III.

 Hollister attended Kent State University majoring in communications.
 She was active in protests on campus, including protesting curfews placed on women students, a policy which would later be abolished.
 Hollister left to marry her husband Jeff, just two months before the Kent State shootings.

-Political career (1980–1994)
+Early political career (1980–1994)

 Nancy Hollister first entered public office when she was elected to the Marietta City Council in 1980.

 Hollister would serve on city council until being elected Mayor of Marietta in 1984.
 As Mayor, Hollister worked to attract new businesses to the area, promote tourism, and secured funding for a new bridge across the Ohio River.

 Since Hollister was a mayor in Southeastern Ohio, Governor George Voinovich appointed Nancy Hollister as director of the Governor's Office of Appalachia.
 In this position, Hollister was responsible for coordinating federal and state efforts to improve life for the twenty-nine counties in Appalachia.